fbianco32/mtg-ygo-pdf-generator/README.md

 Follow the instructions in the console

 ## TODO
-Tune margin logic/bleed (set excess borders to white to save ink) Center Cards
+Tune margin logic/bleed
+Set excess borders to white to save ink
+Center Cards
-Send requests to scryfall/ygopro in batch (idk if possible)
+Send requests to scryfall/ygopro in batch (idk if possible) Cardback?
+(Set first page to match grid, full of cardback)